bbc/audio-orchestration/Readme.md

 `yarn doc` generates the documentation in the `docs/` folder.

-### bbcat-js

-The `bbcat-js` library is used for its WebAudio DASH streaming implementation.
-A patched version is included in the [bbcat-js/](bbcat-js/) directory.

-See [subtree.md](subtree.md) to setup git remotes for developing them.
-Changes have to be pushed to the specified remote branches in the original repository, as `package.json` does not allow specifying subdirectories of a repository for dependencies.
-Changes are only picked up when installing this library if they are in the repository and branch specified in `package.json`.

 ### Linking libraries

-To develop the `bbcat-js` library alongside `bbcat-orchestration`, they may be linked to use the local development version instead of the version installed in `node_modules`.
+To develop the [bbcat-js](https://github.com/bbc/bbcat-orchestration-bbcat) and [cloud-sync-client](https://github.com/bbc/bbcat-orchestration-cloud-sync-client) libraries alongside `bbcat-orchestration`, they may be linked to use the local development version instead of the version installed in `node_modules`.

-First, run `yarn install` in `bbcat-js/` to install its development dependencies.

-Then, run `yarn link` in `bbcat-js/`.
-This registers the development version with `yarn`.
+E.g. run `yarn install` in `bbcat-orchestration-bbcat-js/` to install its development dependencies, then run `yarn link` to register its the development version with `yarn`.

-Now, back in the repository root, the linked version can be enabled using `yarn link bbcat-js`.
+Now, back in the `bbcat-orchestration/` repository root, the linked version can be enabled using `yarn link bbcat-js`.

 The same process may be used to link the `bbcat-orchestration` package into each of the examples after running `yarn install` in their directories.